 If you’ve spent more than 30 seconds checking out different types of telescopes online then you’ll have come across at least a few Orion telescopes.
 In fact when it comes to telescopes Orion are known for producing some of the very best in the world, with a nice balance of innovation and reliability built into each one.
-Orion also aren’t a newcomer to the game of producing telescopes for amateur astronomers and have been in the telescope business since 1975, when the company was first founded by Tim Gieseler.
-Orion as a company has built a successful brand name on a foundation of high-quality optical products, such as a telescopes, and also making sure their customers are happy with their purchase at all times.
+Orion also isn’t a newcomer to the game of producing telescopes for amateur astronomers and have been in the telescope business since 1975, when the company was first founded by Tim Gieseler.
+Orion as a company has built a successful brand name on a foundation of high-quality optical products, such as telescopes, and also making sure their customers are happy with their purchase at all times.

-Orion understand that astronomers come in all shapes and sizes so they specifically manufacture a range of telescopes which can be easily classified as “Beginner”, “Intermediate” and “Advanced” models, in both their manual and computerized range of telescopes.
+Orion understands that astronomers come in all shapes and sizes so they specifically manufacture a range of telescopes which can be easily classified as “Beginner”, “Intermediate” and “Advanced” models, in both their manual and computerized range of telescopes.
 You’ll also find that Orion telescopes are very diverse in the type of optics they use and their product range includes reflectors, Maksutov-Cassegrain, Schmidt-Cassegrain, refractor and Dobsonian telescopes; they do also manufacture their own range of computerized telescopes.
-In addition to all of the usual telescope accessories you might need Orion also supply a range of astrophotography accessories so you can capture those breathtaking images forever.
+In addition to all of the usual telescope accessories, you might need Orion to also supply a range of astrophotography accessories so you can capture those breathtaking images forever.

 The company remained under the control of Tim Gieseler until 2005 when the brand was sold to the US company Imaginova, although the Orion brand name still exists as an independent company.
-Basically you can rest assured that any Orion telescope you buy today will perform just as well as those manufactured under the Orion brand name in the past.
+Basically, you can rest assured that any Orion telescope you buy today will perform just as well as those manufactured under the Orion brand name in the past.

 Here’s a quick breakdown of some of the most popular Orion telescopes you can purchase right now: